Extra Tips for Installing your Artificial Grass

 One thing that you need to prepare for is your drainage system.
 When installing an artificial turf outside on hard floors (concrete, wood etc.), you'll need to make sure if you have a good drainage system in place.
 This prevents from water getting stuck in between your turf causing ripples and uneven surfaces.
 Water from rain, melting snow or nearby irrigation systems will not be able to drain into the base below the grass and may sit between your concrete and the backing material of the grass.
 This can cause mold or mildew issues under your grass, which could come up through the backing if left unchecked.
 It may also lead to standing water and large puddles on your grass, rendering it unusable until the water eventually drains or is removed.
 Having a proper drainage system can last your turf for the next 20 years.

 - The concrete surface must be clean and prepared properly to ensure that the adhesive/glue will penetrate and provide a strong bond for years to come.
-Removal of stains, gum, grease, oil, will prevent the adhesive from delaminating.
+Removal of stains, gum, grease, or oils will prevent the adhesive from delaminating.
 Flooring surface must be thoroughly cleaned which should include sweeping, vacuuming and mopping to insure that all dirt, paint, grease, oils or any contaminants which will prevent good adhesion are removed.

 - Fold edges and use seaming tape to connect two pieces together.

-Artificial grass for pets
+Artificial Grass for Pets

 When installing your artificial grass for your pets, use Zeolite infill as it significantly reduces pet urine odors.
 Infills get washed away overtime especially when you clean and rinse your turf so make sure to re-fill or replace your infill at least 3 times a year.